eliot-portevin/MSPS/SyncYtSpotify/README.md

 The script uses the `spotipy` library for Spotify.
 To authenticate:

-1. Create a Spotify application [here](https://developer.spotify.com/dashboard/applications).
+1. Create a Spotify application in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications).
 Set the redirect URI to `https://localhost:8888/callback`.

 2. After creating the application, copy the client ID and client secret.
 Note these down for later.